newtheatre/history-project/_shows/76_77/the_importance_of_being_earnest.md

 ---
-title: The importance of being earnest
+title: The Importance of Being Earnest
 season: In House
 period: Autumn
 playwright: Oscar Wilde